 The National Professional Qualification for Middle Leadership has been designed to stimulate and challenge thinking, build knowledge, skills and expertise, and promote change and improvement in leadership behaviours, capability and capacity.
 Modules are contextualised for leaders in different types of school (such as primary, secondary, special or faith) and content is written and regularly reviewed by serving school leaders and subject matter experts.

 The qualification has a flexible combination of blended learning and support opportunities that includes face-to-face sessions, online learning, leadership learning groups, dedicated personal tutor and peer support.
 Candidates will complete two essential and one elective module.
 The modules cover three learning areas: Strategy and Improvement, Teaching and Curriculum Excellence, and Managing Resources and Risks.
 All focus on improving the effectiveness of leadership practice and developing behaviours around commitment, collaboration, personal drive, resilience, awareness, integrity and respect.

-There are three face to face full day sessions which will be held at The Priory School, Shrewsbury
+There are three face to face full day sessions which will be held on the 15th January, 18th March and 24th June 2020 at The Priory School, Shrewsbury

 To find out more and register for this course please visit:

 REGISTRATION INFORMATION IMPORTANT

 Please note in order to attend sessions with The Salop Teaching School Alliance as a provider, when you register under training preferences section please indicate on the drop down list your preference as Salop TSA and our partner allocation code is SLP-TSA.

 Should you have any queries please email Sandra Cooper, Salop Teaching School Alliance